hammlab/bilevel-penalty/README.md

 6. Numpy

 ## Synthetic examples
-Run test_synthetic.py (located at synthetic_examples/ ) after changing the settings of the test (e.g., number of iterations, or the location to store results.)
+Run [test_synthetic.py](synthetic_examples/test_synthetic.py) after changing the settings of the test (e.g., number of iterations, or the location to store results.)

 ## Data denoising using importance learning experiments
 ### MNIST Experiments: